 Krakow is one of the most popular cities in Europe.
 People from each part of the world visit the city every day and many spend only weekend in Krakow.
 Are you one of them?
 If yes, here, you’ll find some tips what to do during your short Krakow breaks.
-Some may visit the city to see best monuments, some just for fun.
+Some prefer to spend their weekend in Poland just to see best monuments, some just for fun.
 No matter in which group are you, one thing is sure – you won’t be bored!

 Weekend in Krakow – see best landmarks

 To be honest, it’s impossible to visit all attractive places during one weekend in Krakow.
 However, at lest you can see the most significant ones.

 Let’s Start our plan for Krakow breaks from Krakow Old Town.
 Beside discovering the Main Square, which is a monument in itself, make sure to visit incredible Wawel Castle.
 There is no more characteristic building in the city than this castle placed on the Wawel hill.
 In fact, for many its the starting point for a weekend in Krakow.